Published online Sep 21, 2023. doi: 10.3748/wjg.v29.i35.5166

 Published online: September 21, 2023

-To explore the impact of varying the threshold of ALT levels in identifying significant hepatic injury (SHI) among GZ patients.
+To explore the impact of varying the threshold of alanine aminotransferase (ALT) levels in identifying significant liver injury among GZ patients.